gcormier9/GRun/README.md

 - ETA Marathon (42.195 km)

 ## Notes
-Fields related to distance are displayed in km or mile depending on the user profile.
+- Fields related to distance are displayed in km or mile depending on the user profile.

-Fields related to speed are displayed in km/h or mile/h depending on the user profile.
+- Fields related to speed are displayed in km/h or mile/h depending on the user profile.

-Fields related to pace are displayed in min/km or min/mile depending on the user profile.
+- Fields related to pace are displayed in min/km or min/mile depending on the user profile.

-Heart Rate is displayed in color based on user profile heart rate zone.
+- Heart Rate is displayed in color based on user profile heart rate zone.

-Current Pace and Average Pace are displayed in color based on application parameters (Blue if too fast, Green if between Min and Max Pace, Red if too slow).
+- Current Pace and Average Pace are displayed in color based on application parameters
+  - Blue if too fast, Green if between Min and Max Pace, Red if too slow